 Don’t you love it when God uses children to speak to you?

 I remember a time when I subbed for a girls’ small group at church.
 Creativity was the topic on this particular Sunday.
-In the lesson we were asked to discuss the ways God had designed each of us to be creative.
+In the lesson, we were asked to discuss the ways God had designed each of us to be creative.
 I asked each girl to write down three specific ways God made her to be creative.

-When we become obsessed with my imperfections.
-When this happens the desire to be perfect can work its way into our hearts, allowing fear to take root.
-Once this desire has taken up residence in our hearts we are at risk of wrapping our identity up in our shortcomings instead of Jesus.
+When we become obsessed with our imperfections, the desire to be perfect can work its way into our hearts, allowing fear to take root.
+Once this desire has taken up residence in our hearts, we are at risk of wrapping our identity up in our shortcomings instead of Jesus.

 Fixating on our imperfections takes our eyes off Jesus.
 Click To Tweet

 It’s hard to have a relationship with someone when we don’t make it a point talk to them.
 Praying and spending time with the Lord is vital.
 (Be sure to thank God for the way he created you often!)
-The more time we spend with someone the more we become like them.
-Regularly taking the time to come into his presence helps us to become more Christlike.
+The more time we spend with someone, the more we become like them.
+Regularly taking the time to come into his presence helps us to grow more Christlike.

-Keep your eyes on Jesus.
 If our hearts are in rhythm with God’s heart, his desires become our desires.
-As Christ followers we are commissioned to share Jesus with the world.
+As Christ followers, we are commissioned to share Jesus with the world.
 When this is our priority, our imperfections will be the last thing on our minds.

-Meditate on God’s word.
 God’s word is filled with truth.
-When we fill our hearts and minds with his truth the need to be perfect falls away.
+When we fill our hearts and minds with his words the need to be perfect falls away.
 Here are a few verses from scripture that will help take our focus off our imperfections:

-- Remember that God has a plan and a purpose for your life.
+Remember that God has a plan and a purpose for your life.
 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.“ Jeremiah 29:11 (NIV)

-- Accept who God has created you to be.
+Accept who God has created you to be.
 You are his masterpiece.
 “For we are God’s masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things he planned for us long ago.“ Ephesians 2:10 (NLT)

-- Praise God and give thanks.
-Rejoice in the unique way he created you.
+Praise God, give thanks and rejoice in the unique way he created you.
 “For you created my inmost being; you knit me together in my mother’s womb.
 I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.”
 Psalm 139:13-14 (NIV)

 My email subscribers get freebies!
 To follow this series and sign up for my newsletter Click Here.
 Plus get an extra special gift from me when you do!